DevelionUK/Portfolio/STEC/Lesson-2-3.md

 In the past I undertook Cognitive Behaviour Therapy, aka CBT (I've also done my motorbike CBT!).
 I had a bunch of forms that were about challenging your thinking and they could be a really interesting thing to explore further when it comes to testing.
 Why do I have low confidence in software?
 Why am I concerned about stability?

-Later I hope to write a blog post on this and will hopefully remember to update this page!
+I later wrote a [blog post](https://www.r-adams.co.uk/2025/11/28/challenging-our-thinking-with-cbt/) on this topic.

 ### Activity: Use the 5Ws and H Framework to Challenge Assumptions